 - But if you’re body and skin can’t handle the size of your desired prosthesis (implant), you’ll end up with potential sagging or bottoming out.

 - That noted, on suitable patients, they can achieve a stunning aesthetic balance that others are very likely to notice – if that’s WHY you’re seeking breast augmentation.

-Here’s our interview with Dr Sackelariou on WHAT the pros and cons of large breast implants ARE – and which patients are suitable for choosing them.
+Here’s our interview with Dr Briggs on WHAT the pros and cons of large breast implants ARE – and which patients are suitable for choosing them.

 - Properly inserted, large breast implants can produce a noticeably voluptuous breast volume that may suit certain body types.

 - The Motiva implant brand (and Mentor brands) may be particularly suited for these more noticeable augmentation procedures.

 More on large breast implant sizes below, but for actual procedure information – click below to order PDF guide to breast augmentation procedures at Coco Ruby Plastic Surgery in Hawthorn (Melbourne).